LTUC/amman-dotnet-401d2/Curriculum/Class01/facilitator/README.md

 1. The Readme.md for this directory is what should be student facing in the class repo.
 1. If you are an afternoon lecture time, give the students the [Calculator Assignment](../lab/Calculator.md) before class.
 This assignment should be graded based off of if a healthy attempt was made.
 It should only take them 2-3 hours to complete.
 If you are not in an afternoon lecture time, you may optionally give this assignment to students as you see fit.
-1. Become familar with the lecture topics and demo code
+1. Become familiar with the lecture topics and demo code
 1. Complete th daily readings and be prepared if students have questions
-1. Be prepared to answer questions about the prework.
+1. Be prepared to answer questions about the pre-work.

 ## Lecture: